Raybs729/Raybs729/README.md

 - <h2>📄 My Resume: </h2>https://docs.google.com/document/d/1dlHtZ5eFRFy4PAxnv3T_N85OzKdGoVurkIEOLAykVgg/edit?usp=sharing

 - <h2>⚡ Fun fact about me: </h2>Aside from programming, I am skilled in video editing using Adobe After Effects and Premiere Pro.
 While I am not near a computer, I'm a competitive powerlifter and teaching myself Olympic Weightlifting.
 I'm also an avid nerd with deep roots — from watching Shōwa era Godzilla movies and playing Super Nintendo with my mom as a child, binge-watching 90s-era anime, to enjoying Star Wars and Lord of The Rings marathons with my family.
 From Dungeons and Dragons to Warhammer 40k, I've dabbled in it all!
 Finally, on a more computer hardware note, I keep myself up-to-date on the latest PC hardware news with the goal of building my dream custom PC.
+Feel free to connect if you also have the same passions or goals!

 <p align="center">